distributed-text-services/specifications/Navigation-Endpoint.md

 ## Examples

-### Passage References as children of a textual Resource
+### Example 1: Requesting top-level children of a textual Resource

 The client wants to retrieve a list of passage identifiers that are part of the textual Resource identified as  *urn:cts:greekLit:tlg0012.tlg001.opp-grc5*.
+In other words, the client wants a list of the top-level references in the resource's citation structure.
+So the `id` parameter supplied in the query is the identifier of the Resource as a whole.

 #### Example of url :